There are so many things in life we dislike doing. Sometimes, they are the essential first step in an activity we love.

 Today I had a win.
 I managed to knead an entire block of clay in one afternoon.
 I normally hate kneading clay because I don’t have the upper body strength.
 But there was no stopping me this time.

-The trick?
-This morning I picked up a couple of pieces from the kiln shed.
-It was a little disconcerting to find some of them on the lower shelves which are usually reserved for the children’s pottery.
+This morning I picked up a couple of pieces from the society’s kiln shed.
+It was a little disconcerting to find my pieces on the lower shelves which are usually reserved for the children’s pottery.
 Some of my earlier pinch pots were, to put it politely, child-like.
 No, it was not this apparent failure that spurred me on.

 First, there is the delight that the pinch pot drills are paying dividends.
 I now have four pots very similar in size and shape that were made on different days.
 And on that tide of enthusiasm I mustered the energy to prepare another batch of clay.